reach-sh/reach-developer-portal/en/books/essentials/tutorials/wisdom-for-sale/index.md

     Build health community.
     Your balance is 1000 ALGO.
     Your wisdom is for sale at 5 ALGO.
-    Contract info: 111
+    Contract info: 90
-    The buyer paid 5 ALGO to the contract.
-    The contract paid 5 ALGO to you.
-    Your balance is 1004.9969 ALGO.
+    Your balance is 1004.994 ALGO.
     ```

     </div>